Thinking about buying a second home? Make sure you know the facts and risks involved before heading to the mortgage lenders.

 How much you can borrow depends on your financial situation.
 Your bank will look at the value of your primary residence, your debt history, your income and any other assets you have when deciding on the value of a loan.

 If you do have an existing loan, you must refinance it as part of the equity loan application.
-This means that the lender will look at every single detail of your finances; from your car, to the things in your house.
+This means that the lender will look at every single detail of your finances: from your car, to the belongings in your house.

 Determining which loan structure is best suited for you